aicis/fresco/doc/source/developers.rst

 For Developers
 ==============

+.. _contributing:

 Contributing
 ------------

 We will be happy to include well-written code that is compliant with the overall FRESCO design.
-This could be fixes, improvements, new protocol suites, or applications that are generic enough to fit into the FRESCO standard library.
-You are wellcome to use the issue tracker at `GitHub <https://github.com/aicis/fresco/issues>`_ or email us at fresco@alexandra.dk with any ideas, etc.
+This could be bug fixes, new protocol suites, or applications that are generic enough to fit into the FRESCO standard library.
+It could also be improvement to this documentation.
+You are wellcome to use the issue tracker at `GitHub
+<https://github.com/aicis/fresco/issues>`_ or email us at
+fresco@alexandra.dk with any ideas, etc.

 The team of people that are or have been involved in developing FRESCO